Colombian conflict: Role of the United States

-The first paramilitary groups were organized following recommendations made by U.S. military counterinsurgency advisers who were sent to Colombia during the Cold War to combat leftist political activists and armed guerrilla groups.
+The first paramilitary groups were organized following recommendations made by U.S. military counterinsurgency advisers, who were sent to Colombia during the Cold War to combat leftist political activists and armed guerrilla groups.

 One multinational corporation has also been directly tied to paramilitary death squads.
 Chiquita Brands International was fined $25 million as part of a settlement with the United States Justice Department for having ties to paramilitary groups.
 In 2016, Judge Kenneth Marra of the Southern District of Florida ruled in favor of allowing Colombians to sue former Chiquita Brand International executives for the company's funding of the outlawed right-wing paramilitary organization that murdered their family members.
 He stated in his decision that "'profits took priority over basic human welfare' in the banana company executives' decision to finance the illegal death squads, despite knowing that this would advance the paramilitaries' murderous campaign."

-In December 2013, The Washington Post revealed a covert CIA program, started in the early 2000s, which provides the Colombian government with intelligence and GPS guidance systems for smart bombs.
+In December 2013, The Washington Post revealed a covert CIA program, started in the early 2000s, which provided the Colombian government with intelligence and GPS guidance systems for smart bombs.

 As of August 2004, the US had spent $3 billion in Colombia, more than 75% of it on military aid.
-Before the Iraq War, Colombia was the third largest recipient of US aid only after Egypt and Israel, and the U.S. has 400 military personnel and 400 civilian contractors in Colombia.
+Before the Iraq War, Colombia was the third largest recipient of US aid, only after Egypt and Israel, and the U.S. has 400 military personnel and 400 civilian contractors in Colombia.
 Currently, however, Colombia is not a top recipient of U.S. aid, though it was under the first five years of the Plan Colombia.

 In March 2015, it was revealed DEA agents were participating in drug cartel-funded sex parties with prostitutes.
-Agents were provided with expensive gifts, weapons and money from drug cartel members.
+Agents were provided with expensive gifts, weapons, and money from drug cartel members.
 As a result, the head of the US Drug Enforcement Administration, Michele Leonhart, announced her retirement.

 According to the 2022 Truth Commission report, the 2019 arrest of Jesús Santrich on drug trafficking charges, which was a joint operation by the DEA and Colombian Attorney General Néstor Humberto Martínez, was intended to send a message from the Colombian Attorney General's to the Colombian public that the peace process had failed.
 Santrich's arrest led to hundreds of ex-guerrillas taking up arms again, which jeopardized the peace process.